mounchiliu/B.S.Project/readme.md

 This is my first SLAM system which is actually based on ORB_SLAM2 but without loop-closing algorithm.
 (There is some explaination of the whole algorithm in the code.)
 I tried my project on TUM dataset.

+If u want to run my code, please drag the 'Thirdparty' and 'Vocabulary' profile to the project dir.

 ## TUM Dataset

 1. Download a sequence from http://vision.in.tum.de/data/datasets/rgbd-dataset/download and uncompress it.